Margarita Ivanovna Filanovich: Study and early career

 On the recommendation of her supervisor, Filanovich took up the study of the Gyaurkala settlement, which is part of the complex of ruins of the ancient Merv.

-She worked at the Institute of History and Archeology (Tashkent), until 1970, when the Institute of Archeology was established in the city of Samarkand, and she relocated there, and from 1973 was for 15 years the institution's scientific secretary.
+She worked at the Institute of History and Archeology (Tashkent), until 1970, when the Institute of Archeology was established in the city of Samarkand, and she relocated there.
+From 1973, she was the institution's scientific secretary for 15 years.